Aias/the-innocent-i/src/fragments/2019-11-11-hudson-yards.md

 > Then it occurred to me.
 > From that deck, you can’t see Hudson Yards.

-Which reminded me of one of my favorite passages from one of my favorite books, *[Wittgenstein's Mistress](https://barnsworthburning.net/works/recQqbleqCDPj8QvC)*, by David Markson.
+Which reminded me of one of my favorite passages from one of my favorite books, *[Wittgenstein’s Mistress](https://barnsworthburning.net/works/recQqbleqCDPj8QvC)*, by David Markson.

 > When the sun had gotten to the angle from which Phidias had taken his perspective, the Parthenon almost seemed to glow.
 > Actually, the best time to see that is generally also at four o’clock.